 - Completing your training

-- Signing up for a free trial or promotion
+- Signing up for a Start a free trial or promotion

 - Being a client for a specific time period (1 year, 5 years, 10 years, etc.)